OMNIALowCode/omniadocs/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 ### 1.1 Platform

-In the platform authorization area (option **Management / Security**) you can manage all the *Policies* and *Roles*.
+In the platform authorization area (option **Management / Security**) you can manage all the _Policies_ and _Roles_.

 ### Roles

-By default, Omnia Platform has one role, named *Administration*.
-This role cannot be removed and it has, by default, associated the user identified on platform setup as the *Platform Administrator*.
-Other users can be added to this *Role*.
+By default, OMNIA Platform has one role, named _Administration_.
+This role cannot be removed and it has, by default, associated the user identified on platform setup as the _Platform Administrator_.
+Other users can be added to this _Role_.

 Additionally, when a tenant is created, three new roles are automatically created: